martinrist/reactive-with-rxjs-bacon/content.md

 ---

-# Taking a certain number of events from a stream
+# Processing Limited Events

 - Log only the first 5 clicks...
     - ... and make sure you dispose of the listener at the end

+--

-- Traditionally, we need to maintain some state:
+- Traditionally, we need to maintain some state (<a href="examples/example5-firstFiveMouseClicks-trad.html" target="_blank">Example</a>)
 ```javascript
     let clicks = 0;
     document.addEventListener("click", function registerClicks(e) {